gabrieloliveira8080/gabrieloliveira8080/README.md

 ## About Me

 Hello there!
 I'm Gabriel, an enthusiastic full-stack development student, embarking on a dynamic journey of learning and exploration.
-Currently, my focus is on honing my skills in various technologies, including Golang, Kotlin, Flutter, Firebase, server management, Docker, Kubernetes, and Google Cloud products.
+Currently, my focus is on honing my skills in various technologies, including Golang, Flutter, Firebase, server management, Kubernetes, and Google Cloud products.
 I am fueled by curiosity and thrive in diverse work environments, constantly seeking new challenges and experiences.

 ## 🚀 Skills and Technologies